Tomato Varieties and

 Indeterminate Tomatoes are vining types that need caging or staking for support, but will continue to grow and set fruit until frost kills them.
 They’re generally later than determinate tomatoes, and produce larger crops over a longer period.

 For the home gardener, mixing types of tomatoes spreads the fresh tomato harvest over the longest possible season.
-Plant determinate or early indeterminate tomato varieties for early summer tomatoes, and salad or beefsteak tomatoes for mid- and- late-summer harvest.
-If you like thick, rich tomato sauces, be sure to include some paste tomatoes in the mix.
+Plant quick-maturing determinate or early indeterminate tomato varieties for early summer tomatoes, and salad or beefsteak tomatoes for mid- and- late-summer harvest.
+If you like thick, rich tomato sauces, be sure to include some sauce tomatoes in the mix.

 Cherry | Salad | Roma (Paste) | Beefsteak